haraldwer/GDExtensionTemplate/README.md

 Features:
  - A .sln solution with an example .vcxproj project
+ - Recursive SConstruct file (allowing for cpp files in subfolders)
- - One-click compilation + debugging
+ - One-click IDE compilation + debugging
  - A pre-compile step that automatically registers classes, members and variables (similar to the unreal UCLASS/UPROPERTY functionality) (WIP)
  - Some useful bat scripts